Oporto Transport Museum

 Part of "The Car in Space and Time" permanent exhibition.

 The Oporto Transport Museum is installed in the impressive former Customs House (Alfândega) on the Rua Nova de Alfândega on the banks of the River Douro, just to the west of the city centre.
-It lies handily on the route of tram service 1 from Infante to Massarelos and on bus service 500 from central Oporto.
+It lies handily on the route of tram service 1 from Infante to Massarelos.
 The first permanent exhibition in the building was inaugurated in the museum on 14 December 2000.
 This was on the theme of "The car in space and time" and it occupies the second floor of the building.
 The ground floor is occupied by a smaller changing exhibition room, a pleasantly transport-themed café, toilets and a substantial number of still-functioning offices.
-The first floor has interactive displays.
+The first floor remains empty (Summer 2001).
 The permanent exhibition space comprises 2,000 sq. metres and has been set up with the assistance of the Clube Português dos Automóveis Antigos and the Automóvel Clube de Portugal, as well as with finance from the European Regional Development Fund.
-The exhibition covers the history and technical evolution of the car, as well as the influence of the car on society and the economy.
+The exhibition covers the history and technical evolution of the car, as well as the influemce of the car on society and the economy.
 The displays are brightly presented and include a mock-up motor repair workshop.